chsueh2/ST558-Project1/README.md

 ## Helper Functions

 The first helper function is a negated version of the built-in `%in%` operator.
-This makes our codes cleaner whene we determine if an element is absent.
+This makes our codes cleaner and easier to read when we check if an element is absent.

 ``` r
 # not %in%
 '%notin%' <- Negate('%in%')
 ```

-To use the OMDb API, it’s easier to define some helper functions and wrap them up for a user-friendly function to perform a query.
+To make the OMDb API easy to use, we define some helper functions and wrap them up in a user-friendly function to perform a query.
 There are mainly two different API queries: (1) inquiry by a IMDb ID or a movie title, and (2) inquiry with a movie title search.
 To perform the queries, we define the following helper functions and an easy-to-use wrapper to do API calls.

 -   `OMDb_setup_query()`: sets up the query parameters
--   `OMDB_query()`: performs a low-level API call and check the results (status)
+-   `OMDB_query()`: performs an API call and check the results (status)
 -   `OMDb_parse_movie()`: parse inquiry results of a movie by its IMDb ID or title (with/without other optional parameters)
 -   `OMDb_parse_search()` parse search results (with/without using other